-Decisions made by the Authority need to be more transparent and based on an objective list of decision-making criteria, which clearly outlines local conditions/circumstances where it is inappropriate for a licence to be approved (such as outlet density beyond 3 per square km, within 100m of schools and social housing estates, youth spaces, within areas with higher alcohol-related assaults and domestic assaults etc.).
-These minimum criteria should be published so that applicants can identify more appropriate locations for alcohol outlets and to assist the community to determine whether it is worthwhile investing time and resources objecting to a liquor licence application in their neighbourhood.
+AHPA strongly encourages L&GNSW to publish the criteria outlining the local conditions/circumstances where it is inappropriate for a licence to be approved (such as outlet density beyond 3 per square km, within 100m of schools and social housing estates, youth spaces, within areas with higher alcohol-related assaults and domestic assaults etc).
+This would allow applicants to identify more appropriate locations for alcohol outlets and also assist the community to determine whether it is worthwhile investing time and resources objecting to a liquor licence application in their neighbourhood.